 - Termination Letter

-If you’re applying for a new job, these examples should help you draft a well-worded request—or a response when they make you an offer.
+If you’re applying for a new job, these examples should help you draft a well-worded request for a reference, an interview, and more.
+This list also includes ways to respond when a company makes you an offer:

 - Accept a Job Offer